gristlekinginc/metsci-site-v2/docs/tutorial-basics/010-chirpstack-integrations.md

   />
 </div>

+### The Integration Fields

 Hit the `+` sign and it'll bring up the window asking for your details, including
 - how you're going to encode your payload (we're going to use JSON)
 - where it should send it to
 - if you want to add any headers.

 You can use headers to customize payload formatting, support specific API requirements, or in our case, enable authentication tokens.
+Relax, I'll give you all of these just a little further down.

 <div style={{
   display: 'flex',